Wolfang Campark ACT74 action camera review

 campark act74 action cam review vs gopro hero session

-So, this camera retails for UK £39.99 and is pitched firmly against the GoPro entry level Hero 5 Session.
+So, this camera retails is pitched firmly against the GoPro entry level Hero 5 Session.
 The latter, at the time of writing, is about £139.99 so there is a large price difference.
-You can effectively buy 3 Campark ACT74s for the price of one GoPro and treat yourself to some more accessories with the change!
+You can effectively buy a few Wolfang cameras for the price of one GoPro and treat yourself to some more accessories with the change!
 Another notable difference when comparing the two seems to be the 4k video.
-Surprisingly, the more expensive GoPro Session doesn’t have it but the cheaper CamPark does.
+Surprisingly, the more expensive GoPro Session doesn’t have it but the cheaper Wolfang does.

 So is it worth sticking with the market leader (GoPro) and the company who actually popularised these sports cameras in the first place?
 After all, surely they have a wealth of experience in providing quality items, and quality is where the cheap brands fail, right?
 Read on…